-Undocumented students occupy a vulnerable position and my face barriers to reporting an incident for fear of repercussion.
+Undocumented students occupy a vulnerable position and might face barriers to reporting an incident for fear of repercussion.
 As an undocumented student, you have rights!

 - You are not to be threatened with deportation by your institution: this is considered a violation of both Title IX and the Clery Act as it is an active discouragement from reporting.

 - You can file a complaint anonymously: either with the federal government or with your institution.
 If you fear exposing your undocumented status you are under no obligation to include your name or identifying information in your complaint.